admin-remix/Chromebook-Getter-Docs/docs/README.md

 - title: Scott M
   details: Great product and a huge time saver.
 I have not yet had the opportunity to look at premium features but will.
 - title: Sarah S
-  details: You have filled a huge hole with a app that is better than the original.
+  details: You have filled a huge hole with an app that is better than the original.
 - title: Paul M
   details: Just signed up for premium and everything looks good!
 footer: Copyright © 2018-present AdminRemix